mazeyqian/mazey/README.md

 #### isValidUrl

-Checks if the given string is a valid URL, including scheme URLs.
+Checks if the given string is a valid URL, including **scheme URLs**.

 ```js
 isValidUrl('https://www.example.com'); // true